 The clinic was renamed the Hurtt Family Health Clinic in 2009 in honor of the generosity of the Hurtt Family, long time donors of OCRM.
 The Hurtt Family Health Clinic has created a model of care which brings services directly to the homeless, onsite at VOH and two mobile clinic vehicles through partnerships with school districts, churches, social services agencies and other community partners.

-The clinic provides primary and preventative medical care, dental, mental health, optometry, and chiropractic care.
+Our low cost clinics provide primary and preventative medical care, dental, mental health, optometry, and chiropractic care.
 The comprehensive care model is delivered with access to a full continuum of programs including health education, care and disease management, with an emphasis on women and children’s lifecycle needs.